Search Results :

 Name ID Format Email

-Root URL Leave empty or Base URL of Service Provider
+Root URL Leave empty or Provide Base URL from Service Provider Metadata tab

-Valid Redirect URIs The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata section
+Valid Redirect URIs The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata tab

-• Under Fine Grain SAML Endpoint Configuration, configure the following:
+• Under Fine Grain SAML Endpoint Configuration, Enter the following details:

-• Assertion Consumer Service POST Binding URL The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata section
+Assertion Consumer Service POST Binding URL The ACS (Assertion Consumer Service) URL from the plugin's Service Provider Metadata tab

-Logout Service Redirect Binding URL (Optional) The Single Logout URL from the plugin's Service Provider Metadata section
+Logout Service Redirect Binding URL (Optional) The Single Logout URL from the plugin's Service Provider Metadata tab

 • Click on Save.